informatics-isi-edu/deriva-client-bundle/README.md

 ##### Bundling
-The bundling process uses [`cx_Freeze`](https://github.com/anthony-tuininga/cx_Freeze) to "freeze" the Python environment and installed software and package it into installer packages that can be easily redistributed and installed by end users.
+The bundling process uses [`cx_Freeze`](https://github.com/anthony-tuininga/cx_Freeze) to "freeze" the Python environment and installed software and package everything into a single application that can be redistributed to (and easily installed by) end users.

 Run the bundling commands from within the root of the `deriva-client-bundle` source directory.

 ###### Windows installer